ksu-is/RecipieManager/projectroadmap.md

 Began adding code relating to cost & nutrition

-Goals:
+Goals For Sprint 2:

-(X)Add more Myplate information
+(X)Add  Myplate information
+(X)Add functions that calculate information about nutritional values (X)Add code that helps website navigation organizing by price, allergy info, and time of day